isaacdnew/isaacdnew.github.io.old/projects/ice-keys/P3/project-notes.md

 3. Revert postvalve tab/slot position (the postvalve should slide down onto the manifold).
 4. Taper the manifold’s inside.
 Lots of CAD work.
 5. After reprinting the manifold and postvalves, test again to determine proper height.
-6. Rough up the spring contacts?
-Lubricate them?
+6. Rough up or lubricate the spring contacts.
+7. Print a short tuning plug for the lowest note.

 ### Questions